 DROP: height difference between the front and back of your foot

 All of our fitness shoes have a 4 mm drop.
 This 4 mm drop means that you feel closer to your natural foot position (barefoot = no drop) It's important to bear in mind that, if you're used to wearing shoes with too much drop, such as high heels, it will take some time to get used to your new shoes.

 Why is it important?
 Studies have shown that we need 1.7 times more flexion and extension for fitness activities than for running.
 The ankle's movement also varies depending on the kind of fitness or running you do.
 These studies have proven that fitness shoes need to be able to pivot in a very different way to running shoes.
-This is why we design multidirectional shoes specifically for this activity and its movements
+This is why we develop shoes with multidirectional flexibility especially for fitness.

 Why is it important?
 Good forefoot support - a must for fitness - helps you stay balanced when you go to change direction.

 Why is it important?
-The foot's main impact with the floor for fitness activities is at the front of the foot, whereas for running the impact is at the heel.
-We design our shoes with optimal cushioning at the front to support your body during repeated impacts while stabilising your supporting leg for stringing movements together more smoothly.
+The impact of the foot on the ground occurs in the forefoot during fitness activities, whilst during running these impacts occur at the heel.
+We design our shoes with optimal cushioning in the forefoot to protect your body from repeated impacts whilst stabilising your foot for improved movement.